clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

       Figure 8: New VM Choose Memory and CPU settings dialog box

 #.
-Step 4 of the `New VM` wizard will set up your storage media for your VM.
+Step 4 of the `New VM` wizard sets up the storage media for your VM.
+You
-   You can create a new disk image or select to use an existing image.
-For this exercise we select the `Enable storage for this virtual machine` and create a 20GB image to go with.
-Once set as shown in figure 9, select the :guilabel:`Forward` button.
+   can create a new disk image or use an existing image.
+This example selects `Enable storage for this virtual machine` and creates a 20GB image for it.
+   Once complete, select the :guilabel:`Forward` button as shown in Figure 9.

    .. figure:: figures/virtmgr/virt-manager-09.png
       :scale: 100%